Sullivan Environmental Consulting, Inc.

 Emergency Release

 One of the most serious concerns regarding toxic air pollutant exposures is the consequence of an emergency release.
 For example, a chlorine discharge from the rupture of a major storage tank can produce lethal effects at distances far from the point of release.
-Adverse health effects can be observed miles from the point of release.
-Sullivan Environmental has developed a modeling system for air quality emergencies, RISKMANpro ™, which computes sources terms (the temperature of the release, gas or liquid fractions, and emission rates) to support dispersion modeling of dense gas and non-dense gas releases.
-This system can also be used to estimate the benefits of mitigation measures such as dikes and sheltering of storage tanks within an enclosure.
-Another feature of RISKMANpro ™ is the option to estimate a range of expected indoor concentrations as a function of time after release, which can be used to assess shelter-in-place versus evacuation options.
+Miles from the point of release, adverse health effects can be observed.
+Sullivan Environmental has developed a modeling system for air quality emergencies.
+This software is RISKMANpro ™, which computes source terms (the temperature of the release, gas or liquid fractions, and emission rates.
+This supports dispersion modeling of dense gas and non-dense gas releases.

 Advantages